Fighting game: Multiplayer modes

 Fighting games can support a two-player duel, sometimes by letting a second player challenge the first at any moment during a single-player match.
 Some games allow four-player simultaneous competition.
-Uniquely, the Super Smash Bros. series has allowed eight-player local and online multiplayer matches, beginning with Super Smash Bros. for Wii U, though many classify the series as the platform fighter subgenre due to its deviation from traditional fighting game rules and design.
+Uniquely, the Super Smash Bros. series has allowed eight-player local multiplayer matches, beginning with Super Smash Bros. for Wii U, though many classify the series as the platform fighter subgenre due to its deviation from traditional fighting game rules and design.
 Several games such as Marvel vs. Capcom and Dead or Alive have featured teams where players form "tag teams" to fight duels, but a character may be swapped by a teammate.
 Some fighting games offer the endurance challenge of a series of opponents.
 Online games can suffer lag from slow data transmission, which can disrupt split-second timing.
 This is mitigated by technology such as rollback netcode, often implemented using the open-source library GGPO, which synchronizes players by quickly rolling back to the most recent accurate game state, correcting errors, and then jumping back to the current frame.
 Such games include Skullgirls and Street Fighter III: 3rd Strike Online Edition.

 History

 Origins (1970s to early 1980s)

 The first fighting games were fundamentally inspired by martial arts films, especially Bruce Lee's Hong Kong action cinema.
 Films include Game of Death (1972), where Lee fights a series of bosses, and Enter the Dragon (1973), about an international martial arts tournament.
-Other inspiration is Japanese martial arts works, including the manga and anime series Karate Master (1971–1977), and Sonny Chiba's The Street Fighter (1974).
+Other inspirations were Japanese martial arts works, including the manga and anime series Karate Master (1971–1977) and Sonny Chiba's The Street Fighter (1974).

-Before martial arts games, the earliest video games with fist-fighting are boxing games, featuring battles between characters with fantastic abilities and complex special maneuvers.
+Before martial arts games, featuring battles between characters with fantastical abilities and complex special maneuvers, the earliest video games with fist-fighting are boxing games.
 Sega's black-and-white boxing game Heavyweight Champ, released for arcades in 1976, is considered the first video game with fist fighting, but it was still considered a sports game.
 Vectorbeam's arcade video game Warrior (1979) is sometimes credited as one of the first fighting games; in contrast to Heavyweight Champ and most later games, Warrior is based on sword fighting duels and uses a bird's-eye view.
 Sega's jidaigeki-themed arcade action game Samurai, released in March 1980, features a boss battle where the samurai player character confronts a boss samurai in one-on-one sword-fighting combat.

 One-on-one boxing games appeared on consoles with Activision's Atari VCS game Boxing, released in July 1980, and Sega's SG-1000 game Champion Boxing (1983), which is Yu Suzuki's debut at Sega.
 Nintendo's arcade game Punch-Out was developed in 1983 and released in February 1984, as a boxing game featuring a behind-the-character perspective, maneuvers such as blocking and dodging, and stamina meters that are depleted or replenished by blows.